 .
 You'll see why online e-learning is SO MUCH BETTER than a boring old Book.

-Register for Captain Ed Mapes NauticEd Storm Tactics Clinic now!
+Register for Captain Ed Mapes NauticEd Storm Tactics Course now!
 Captain Mapes has tens of thousands of miles sailing the globe.
-He's been through the storms, he's out run them, he's surfed the giant waves in his sturdy sailboat "Voyager", he knows what to do and has given you here the best chance you'll have to save your life when you need it most.
-NauticEd stands by it's money back guarantee with this and all learn to sail clinics.
-If you don't think you gained life saving information out of the Storm Tactics Clinic, we'll simply refund your $39 investment.
+He's been through the storms, he's outrun them, and he's surfed the giant waves in his sturdy sailboat "Voyager", he knows what to do and has given you here the best chance you'll have to save your life when you need it most.
+NauticEd stands by its money-back guarantee with this and all learn to sail courses.
+If you don't think you gained life-saving information out of the Storm Tactics Course, we'll simply refund your $39 investment.

 Snap question!
 What's the best way to deal with a storm?
-Best Answer - DON'T. This Storm Tactics Clinic will first teach you how to get away from a storm.
+Best Answer - DON'T. This Storm Tactics Course will first teach you how to get away from a storm.
 Understanding which direction to head when a storm is approaching is your best tactic.
-One direction will put you, your boat and your crew in harms way.
+One direction will put you, your boat, and your crew in harm's way.
 The other will give you significantly reduced winds and lead to safety.
 But which way is the best direction in the northern hemisphere and which way is best in the southern hemisphere?
 That's called Storm Avoidance!
 It's called being a prudent captain!

 So you are caught in heavy weather and waves are washing over the deck.
 What's next?
 How should you steer the giant waves?
 Should you run with the waves, or reach into them?
 How do you rig the trysail?
 What is forereaching?